cosdata/cosdata-public-docs/src/content/docs/getting-started/installation-and-quickstart.md

 The server will be available at `http://localhost:8443`.
 You will be prompted to enter your admin key when the container starts.

+> **Troubleshooting Docker Pull Issues:**
+>
+> If you encounter errors pulling the Cosdata Docker image (especially on Mac), it may be due to an incorrect or expired Docker login session.
+Even though the image is public, being logged in incorrectly can cause issues.
+Try running:
+>
+> ```bash
+> docker logout
+> docker login -u <your-docker-username>
+> ```
+>
+> Logging out and then logging in again via the command line often resolves these problems.

 ### 3. Build from Source (Development)

 #### Prerequisites